compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step3.md

 (3 + 4)
 ()
 ```
-The above assumes that `+`, `lambda`, `foo`, and `id` are all defined as functions in our language.
+The above assumes that `+`, `lambda`, `foo`, and `id` are all defined as functions in our language, and that `id` just returns its argument.

-Now we have three cases to deal with when evaluating an expression.
+Now we have five cases to deal with when evaluating an expression.
 Our expression could be one of:
+- A literal, which can be converted directly to a literal value;
-- A literal value, which is already a value;
+- A symbol which matches the name of a primitive, which can be replaced with the primitive as a value;
+- Any other symbol, in which case we should throw an error;
 - A semantically valid S-Expression, which we can keep evaluating;
 - A semantically invalid S-Expression.
 In this case, we should throw an error.

-The above set of rules amounts to a property of a language called *progress*.
-If your language has progress as a property, then it means that all semantically valid expressions eventually evaluate to a value.
+Of these cases, two are invalid.
+The remaining three can be reduced, and thus are redexes.

 ## Reduction
-So, we've defined a redex to be an S-Expression that begins with an operator.
-But how do we actually reduce it?
+So, we've given a definition for a redex in our language.
+But how do we actually reduce one?

-Perhaps unsurprisingly, correctly defining reduction rules isn't the most straightforward thing in the world, even for simple languages.

-Each operator will take a fixed number of arguments.
-This differs from some languages such as Python, which allow functions to take an arbitrary number of arguments.
-We'll work around this (in a more principled manner!) later on.

-We'll need to hard-code a few operators into our evaluator.
-If we didn't have any hard-coded operators, then we wouldn't know how to reduce anything that isn't already a value!
-For now, we'll simply add some arithmetical functions.
+Let's go through each case.

+As mentioned above, if we have a literal expression, then this can be directly reduced to a literal value.
+In other words: we take it as an axiom that a literal value evaluates to itself.

+Now let's examine the case where we have a symbol which matches the name of a primitive.
+For now, let's imagine that we have addition and multiplication as primitives.
+We'll say that the corresponding names are `+` and `*`.
+Then, if our expression is the term `LSym "+"`, we can reduce it to the value `VPrim Plus`.
+ds
+Finally, we're left with the case of the semantically valid S-Expr.
+As a reminder, this means an S-Expr where the first element evaluates to a function value.

 For example, if we had the term `(+ 1 (* 2 3))`, it would reduce as follows:
 ```scheme